janedoe941/cafealpha/_posts/2025-02-02-reading-list.md

 toc_sticky: true
 ---

 This is a continuously expanding list where I will post non-fiction book recommendations.
+If I ever make a list for fiction books, it will be in a separate post.

 ## Legend